 Of course, there’s some risk of underestimating the work required for a case and setting fees too low.
 But with diligent case scoping, flat fees can provide an excellent alternative to the billable hour.

-With contingency fees, there’s potential to help clients who can’t afford a lawyer, since you’re paid a percentage of the money paid out to the client if the case is successful.
-Depending on the case, this amount can be quite substantial.
+There’s potential to help clients who can’t afford a lawyer with contingency fees.
+These allow you to receive payment based on a percentage of the money paid out to the client if the case is successful.
+Depending on the case, this amount can be pretty substantial.

 Evergreen retainers simplify the process of getting paid on time.
 Here’s how it works: Your client provides an original retainer held in trust against which legal services are billed—and when their trust account hits a predetermined minimum balance, they replenish the funds.